victorfeitosa/phone-case-maker/README.md

-Case Customizer - Gocase Front End test
+Phone Case Maker
 ===

 ## The project 🧙
-This project is a front end coding test for Gocase.
-It consists of a phone case customizer interface where a user can select a background for the case, add/remove images (stickers) and text, pick fonts, colours and styles and download an image to print a user-customized phone case.
+This project consists of a phone case customizer interface where a user can select a background for the case, add/remove images (stickers) and text, pick fonts, colours and styles and download an image to print a user-customized phone case.
 * Started on 06/04/2019
-* Finished on 19/04/2019
+* Finished on 19/04/2019 (still a W.I.P.)

 ## The tech stack 💻
 * JavaScript ES6+